neosubhamoy/neodlp/README.md

 - Linux (Debian / Fedora / Arch Linux base)
 - MacOS (>10.3)

-> ⚠️ **NOTE:** Though most linux (debian/fedora/arch base) distros are supported but not all packages are tested on all these platforms, to save time (and some brain cells) and ship the software as fast as possible!
-(Currently only the debian package is tested on Ubuntu 24.04 - So, other linux packages may have issues, test it yourself and feel free to report issues if you found one)
+> ⚠️ **NOTE:** Though most linux (debian/fedora/arch base) distros are supported but not all packages are tested on all these platforms, to save some time (and brain cells) and ship the software as fast as possible!
+(Currently only the debian package is tested on Ubuntu 24.04 LTS - So, other linux packages may have issues, test it yourself and feel free to report issues if you found one)

 ### 🤝 External Dependencies